 In results not reported, the squared correlation between $\tilde C_{i}$ and $C_t$ averaged over $i$ is over 0.93 when all data are observed.
 For the four data points considered in Table \ref{tbl:fro}, the squared correlations are 0.89, 0.85, 0.85, 0.81 using \textsc{TW}, and 0.92, 0.93, 0.90, and 0.86 upon re-estimation.
-Regardless of whether re-estimation is performed, $\tilde C_{it}$ is well approximated by the normal distribution.
-In summary, the proposed \textsc{tw} is already consistent but the convergence rate of $C_{it}$ depends on the position of all $(i,t)$ as given in Proposition \ref{prop:prop1-missing}.
-The updated estimates make use of additional information and have improved statistical properties.
+Regardless of re-estimation, $\tilde C_{it}$ is well approximated by the normal distribution.